danmons/FreeCalRec601/README.md

 The ISO file can also be played directly via tools such as VLC or on a modded OG XBox or PlayStation 3 without needing to burn them to a physical disc, useful for testing.

-These us open source image generation tools such as ffmpeg, dvauthor and ImageMagick to generate and assemble all the images and videos required.
+These use open source and 100% free (libre and gratis) image generation tools such as ffmpeg, dvauthor and ImageMagick to generate and assemble all the images and videos required.
+Everything in this repository can be re-created for free, and used for free without restriction, fees or licensing.

 ## Download

-Current ISO images, built from this code, ready for playback or burning to DVD-R, can be downloaded from here:
+Pre-built ISO images, built from this code, ready for playback or burning to DVD-R, can be downloaded from here:
 * https://stickfreaks.com/freecalrec601

 These are compressed with 7-Zip, so decompress prior to burning/playing.

 Match the PAL or NTSC image to whatever it is you want to calibrate.
-* NTSC is 480 lines interlaced (480i)
+* NTSC is 480 lines interlaced (aka 480i aka 525-line including blanking), and 29.97Hz frames (59.94Hz fields)
-* PAL is 576 lines interlaced (576i)
+* PAL is 576 lines interlaced (aka 576i aka 625-line including blanking), and 25.00Hz frames (50.00Hz fields)

-These differ in a few ways
+These differ in two specific ways:
-* Line count / "resolution" (obviously)
+* Line count / resolution / framerate
-* Colour space - these standards have slightly different colour primaries due to changes in line density and other encoding specifics.
+* Colour space - these standards have slightly different colour primaries due to changes in line density and other encoding specifics, as per the two variations of the Rec.601 standard.

+There is no region-locking on the generated DVDs, so you can play PAL on NTSC or vice versa.
+But this will produce incorrect colour output.
+Ensure you match the DVD to the region of your player and display.

 In each case, the ffmpeg scripts used to generate the DVD VOB files have specific instructions to convert the RGB primaries to the correct broadcast standard.
+See the notes below as to why these may look different if played back on a desktop PC.

+## Alternatives

+Since making this project, some good alternatives have been made available.
+I've worked with Artemio and Keith Raney to get these test patterns into certain versions of the [240p Test Suite](https://junkerhq.net/xrgb/index.php?title=240p_test_suite).
+At time of writing, the Dreamcast and Gamecube versions have these same test patterns on them, and you can use those consoles running the 240p Test Suite as a test pattern generator for CRTs in a similar way to these DVDs.

 ## Instructions